incruder1/Test_Assignment/README.md

 -  renders Input component with correct elements.

 ## Item Component Tests
-- renders Item component with correct elements .
+- renders the Item component with correct elements.
 - renders Item components with correct elements for the second todo.
 - toggles the second item when its checkbox is clicked.
 - calls removeItem when the remove button is clicked.